1. When is the best time to visit Mount Bromo?

 – Galaxy Mall (big shopping complex)

 – Mirota Batik (Batik and souvenir shop)

-Yes, our guide can bring you to a mobile shop for SIM card purchase.
-We recommend not buying from the airport as it cost around twice what you would expect to pay from a shop outside.
-It usually cost around SGD 6 for a starter pack with sufficient call time and data to last you throughout your trip.
+Yes.
+Since 2018, foreigners need to present their passport and register for a local sim card from the official store of the mobile operator.
+We recommend buying from the airport store directly upon arrival.
 For best connectivity, we suggest getting Simpati from Telkomsel.
 Mobile (including data) connection is available throughout the trip except at very rural areas such as Paltuding (start of Ijen trek).
 For customers who prefer less hassle, activating data plan from Singapore is also pretty affordable.
 For example, it cost SGD 12 for 1 GB data under Singtel’s one month ReadyRoam plan.

 We will provide three classes of accommodations for customers to choose – budget, standard and luxury.
 These options with prices will be provided upon trip enquiry.
 It is also possible for customers to book their own accommodations.

 Most of the budget and standard accommodations do not provide hair dryer.
 But customers can let us know in advance of this requirement and our guide will bring one along for the trip.

 24. Can I visit Mt Bromo during the festivals?